SharminSirajudeen/open-source-guide/index.md

 - Now under the Linux Foundation, actively developed

 **Redis → Valkey:**
-- Forked on March 28, 2024—within days of the license change
+- Forked in early 2024—within days of the license change
 - Unlike Terraform, Redis had many external contributors before the change
 - ALL external contributors from Amazon, Alibaba, Tencent, Huawei, and Ericsson stopped contributing to Redis
 - ALL of them moved to Valkey
-- Valkey 8.0 released in September 2024 with major performance improvements
+- Valkey quickly released new versions with major performance improvements

 **Elasticsearch → OpenSearch:**
 - Created by AWS after Elastic's license change